epawuni/epawuni/README.md

 - 👋 Hi, I’m @epawuni
 - 👀 I’m interested in coding and web develoment
 - 🌱 I’m currently learning as a student
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on web development, Mobile app development and Data analytics.
 - 📫 How to reach me on  email:epawuni.saah@gmail.com

 <!---